aydintd/percona_mysql/README.md

-Role Name
+Ansible role for Percona MySQL
 =========

 An ansible role for Percona MySQL which you can install and manage the server and the database itself.
-Which runs on Debian and Ubuntu
+Also clients.
+ Which runs on Debian and Ubuntu.
 RHEL installations will be imported asap.

 Requirements
 ------------